wasserth/TotalSegmentator/README.md

 # TotalSegmentator

 Tool for segmentation of 104 classes in CT images.
 It was trained on a wide range of different CT images (different scanners, institutions, protocols,...) and therefore should work well on most images.
+The training dataset with 1204 subjects can be downloaded here (TODO).

 ![Alt text](resources/imgs/overview_classes.png)

 If you use it please cite our paper: todo

 ### Installation